Image

 How Prosecutors Approach Violent Crime Cases in Carrollton, IL

-Understanding their strategy makes a major difference.
+Knowing their playbook matters.
 Our Carrollton, IL violent crimes defense team includes two former prosecutors.
-This experience allows us to anticipate the state’s moves, challenge unreliable evidence, and keep the case focused on the evidence – what can be proved lawfully and credibly to a jury.
+That experience lets us predict the state’s tactics, attack weak or unreliable evidence, and focus the trial on what can actually be proved to a jury.

 How a Violent Crimes Lawyer in Carrollton, IL Builds Your Defense